jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   * Innovative company ahead of the technology curve by a few years--watch this space.
   * Releases all software even their production clouds as open source.

-## Phase Five of Unix Maturity - Hard Changes to the Nature of Linux
+## 5th Phase of Unix Maturity - Hard Changes to the Nature of Linux

 ![*Lennart Poettering*](images/Chapter-02/People/Lennart-Poettering/640px-Lennart_poettering-2.jpg "Lennart Poettering")